Blocking (stage): Blocking in theatre and film

 In contemporary theatre, the director usually determines blocking during rehearsal, telling actors where they should move for the proper dramatic effect, to ensure sight lines for the audience and to work with the lighting design of the scene.

-Each scene in a play is usually "blocked" as a unit, after which the director will move on to the next scene.
+Each scene in a play is normally "blocked" as a unit, after which the director will move on to the next scene.
 The positioning of actors on stage in one scene will usually affect the possibilities for subsequent positioning unless the stage is cleared between scenes.

 During the blocking rehearsal, the assistant director, stage manager or director take notes about where actors are positioned and their movements on stage.
 It is especially important for the stage manager to note the actors' positions, as a director is not usually present for each performance, and it becomes the stage manager's job to ensure that actors follow the assigned blocking from night to night.